mycroft/weblog/content/posts/first-steps-with-zig.md

 # Wrap-up

 In this introductory article, a small `ls` implementation was quickly written in Zig.
 We sorted strings, played with command line arguments and memory using a basic heap allocator.

+Source code for this article is available on [github](https://github.com/mycroft/zig-bits/blob/main/ls.zig).